Tuwaiq-Data-Science-Bootcamp-V5/Bootcamp-Project3-Interactive-Data-Visualization/README.md

 ### Key Insights

 1. **Relationship between Property Features and Price:**
-   - Discuss the correlation between the number of rooms and property prices.
+   - Discuss the correlation between Property Front and property prices.

-2. **Impact of Neighborhood on Property Prices:**
+2. **Impact of Location on Property Prices:**
-   - Explore how different neighborhoods correlate with property prices.
+   - Explore how different locations correlate with property prices.

 3. **Influence of Property Age on Prices:**
    - Analyze how the age of the property affects its market value.